Here are a few basic resume writing tips to help get your resume to stand out above the rest.

 Instead of creating a long list with all your qualities - for example: disciplined, creative, problem solver - try to connect these qualities with real life and work experiences.
-In other words, back these qualities and strengths up, or else it can appear that you are just trying to inflate things.
+In other words, back these qualities and strengths up with examples or details, or else it can appear that you are just trying to inflate things.

 3. Proofread it twice:

 It is difficult to emphasize the importance of proofreading your resume.
 Proofreading is so important.
 One small typo and your chances of getting hired could be reduced.
 Proofreading it once is not enough.
 Do it twice, three times or as many times as necessary.

 4. Put the most important information first:

 This point is important for the overall order of your resume, as well as to the individual sections.
 Most of the time previous work experience will be the most important part of your resume, so put ithat at the top.
 When describing your experiences or skills, list the most important ones first.

 No employer has the time (or patience) to read long paragraphs of text.
 Use bullet points and short sentences to describe your experiences, educational background and professional objectives.